consp/lcd8-re/README.md

 ### Notable things
 - Bodge cap just north of the MCU
+- Place for one more cap on power input on the DC/DC converter.
-- Place for one more cap on +5V line
+- Place for one more cap on both VDD and +5V.
-- Unconnected 2 pin connector connected to PC0, likely for a button
+- Unconnected 2 pin connector connected to PC0, likely for a non installed button.
+You could use it for a light sensor as PC0 is an ADC channel.
 - Two large pads connected to GND/VBAT
-- Two small pads connected by zener to GND/+5V likely for USB port *Note that the MCU can draw up to 400mA and the DC/DC is only rated for 0.6A outputting 5V.
+- Two small pads connected by zener to GND/+VDD
+- Power enable is a very simple "press button and get power", after which the MCU takes over by triggering PA4 (sense for on button is on PA6).
+This also means the button is at VBAT and the inputs of the other buttons are not protected so make sure they do not short out.

 ## Display
 I'm not 100% sure as I have not yet found the actual display.
-It looks like a 320x200 RGB driven display with 4 PC pins for sync/enable/clock and 16 data pins for parallel data via DMA transfers onto PB*.
+It looks like a 320x200 or 320x400 RGB driven display with 4 PC pins for sync/enable/clock and 16 data pins for parallel data via DMA transfers onto PB*.
+Considering the display layout my guess is the MCU has a very small 1 line framebuffer which gets pushed/updated to the display.

 ![LCD connector](https://github.com/consp/lcd8-re/blob/master/img/lcd_connector.jpg)